 Brown Trout: average abundance, average size.

 The public has access, either through publicly owned land or purchased easements, to much of the cold water portion of this stream.
-The exception is property on either side of the stone arch bridge (County Road 55 - Stonebridge Trail N.) The property on both sides of the bridge is private - anglers need to ask permission to fish in those areas.
+The exception is property on either side of the stone arch bridge (County Road 55 - Stonebridge Trail N.) The property on both sides of the bridge is private - anglers need to ask permission to fish in those areas, do not trespass on private property.

 The Department of Transportation maintains three parking places for anglers in the lower portion of the stream on the north shoulder of Highway 96 (Dellwood Road), just west of the junction with Highway 95 (St. Croix Trail).

-- Stock 1000 brown trout yearlings each spring.
+- Stock 1,000 Rainbow Trout yearlings each spring.

 Browns Creek is a stream that is marginally suited to trout.
 Urban development in the surrounding watershed threatens trout populations by increasing warm runoff into the stream after summer storm events.
 The lower portion of the stream (below Stonebridge Trail N.) transverses a steep, heavily wooded ravine.
 This area has the highest trout population.
 The area of the stream upstream of the railroad bridge crossing is through a golf course.
 The stream is shallow and sandy here, and few trout are present.
 Anglers should beware of flying golf balls.